dapperlabs/nba-smart-contracts/evm-bridging/README.md

-# <h1 align="center"> NBA TopShot on FlowEVM </h1>
+# <h1 align="center"> NBA Top Shot on Flow EVM </h1>

 ## Introduction

-The `BridgedTopShotMoments` smart contract enables NBA Top Shot moments to exist on FlowEVM as ERC721 tokens.
+The `BridgedTopShotMoments` smart contract enables NBA Top Shot moments to exist on Flow EVM as ERC721 tokens.
 Each ERC721 token is a 1:1 reference to a Cadence-native NBA Top Shot moment, maintaining the same metadata and uniqueness while allowing users to leverage both Flow and EVM ecosystems.

 ### Core Features